Best Payment Gateways and Payment Processors

 PaymentCloud is an all-in-one payment processor and a payment gateway that especially caters to industries with higher rates of fraud.
 High-risk industries are industries like credit repair, dating sites, bail bonds, electronics, firearms, and jewelry that are more likely to experience chargebacks and/or fraud.

-While PaymentCloud specializes by offering services for high fraud-risk businesses, they also offer services for low-risk and medium-risk businesses.
+While PaymentCloud specializes in offering services for high fraud-risk businesses, they also offer services for low-risk and medium-risk businesses.

 - Supports businesses with high fraud rates